-Linda J. Blumberg, Ph.D. is a research professor at Georgetown University’s McCourt School of Public Policy, and Institute Fellow at the Urban Institute.
+Linda J. Blumberg, Ph.D. is a research professor at Georgetown University’s McCourt School of Public Policy.
 She is an expert on private health insurance (employer and nongroup), health care financing, and health system reform.
-Her recent work includes a variety of projects related to analysis of the Affordable Care Act (ACA), strategies to address remaining coverage issues, efforts to repeal/replace the ACA, and the provision of technical assistance to states in their efforts to analyze and implement federal reforms.
-Examples are: analyses of health care reform options from incremental to single payer; analyses of public option and capped provider payment rate proposals; state by state analyses of the implications of previous House and Senate repeal/replace bills; delineation of strategies to fix problems associated with the ACA; an array of studies on the nature of nongroup Marketplace insurer competition; analyses of the implications of the King v.
+Her recent work includes a variety of projects related to cost containment, analysis of the Affordable Care Act (ACA), strategies to address remaining coverage issues, efforts to repeal/replace the ACA, and the provision of technical assistance to states in their efforts to analyze and implement federal reforms.
+Examples include: description of the complex web of intertwined financial relationships driving costs higher in the health care sector; explanation of the implications of private equity’s movement into health care; analyses of public option and capped provider payment rate proposals; analyses of health care reform options from incremental to single payer; state by state analyses of the implications of previous House and Senate ACA repeal/replace bills; delineation of strategies to fix problems associated with the ACA; an array of studies on the nature of nongroup Marketplace insurer competition; analyses of the implications of the King v.
 Burwell and House v.
 Burwell Supreme Court cases; and a large multiyear quantitative and qualitative analytic effort monitoring and evaluating the effects of the ACA.
-She has analyzed approaches for setting standards of affordability for insurance coverage, and led the quantitative estimates for a study laying the foundation for building a roadmap to universal coverage in the Commonwealth of Massachusetts.
+She has analyzed approaches for setting standards of affordability for insurance coverage and has led the quantitative estimates for a study laying the foundation for building a roadmap to universal coverage in the Commonwealth of Massachusetts.
 Dr. Blumberg is frequently consulted by members of Congress and their staffs as well as by major media outlets on issues related to insurance and health care reform.

 Dr. Blumberg received her Ph.D. in economics from the University of Michigan.